Imran4424/Software-Architecture/SolidPrinciples.md

 }
 ```

-Since, scanner and printer combo don't support fax functionality, if user attempt to use fax function it will crush and show error message.
+Since, scanner and printer combo don't support fax functionality, if user attempt to use fax function it will crush and show an error message.

 Implementation of Printer as follows